 We’ve all seen or experienced the mood swing that comes out of nowhere during a heavy drinking session.
 The guy or gal telling everyone, “I love you,” an hour ago is now picking fights at the bar with strangers.
 (Or some version of that.)

 This overcorrection by the brain also fuels the hangxiety the following day.

 Not everyone who drinks will experience hangxiety the next day, and neither will everyone who gets a hangover.

 The word ‘hangover’ encompasses a wide range of physical and emotional symptoms resulting from moderate to heavy drinking.
 They include:

 - increased blood pressure

-Woe to the person who has the unfortunate fate of experiencing all of these at once (been there).
+Woe to the person with the unfortunate fate of experiencing all these at once (been there).

 Why you should take hangover anxiety seriously.